 52 Lives changes someone's life every week of the year.
 Our aim is to inspire people to be kind.
 We believe kindness has the power to change lives and change the world, while improving our own well-being at the same time.

 What We Do

 Every week, 52 Lives helps to change someone's life.
 We choose someone in need of help, share their story on our website and social media, and request what that person needs.
 Our kind supporters then spread the word, offer help if they can, and we change that person's life - and inspire more kindness in others.

 The people we choose to help come from nominations made through our website (checks are made to ensure the requests are genuine).
 Over the years we have helped with a huge variety of things...from buying teeth for a man in Alabama; building a sensory shed for a toddler in South London who was losing her sight; making video messages for a young boy being bullied; supplying wheelchairs to children in the UK and China; buying furniture for women and children leaving refuges; helping a homeless mother and son into a flat; and sending a little girl and her grandma on a holiday after the death of her mother.

-One of the unique things about 52 Lives is that 100 per cent of what people give goes to the person we are helping.
+One of the unique things about 52 Lives is that 100% of what our individual supporters give, goes to the person we are helping.

 School of Kindness